Job Title: Nutrition Education Specialist

 Reports to: Nutrition Services Manager

-The Nutrition Education Specialist is a position designed to support the goals and objectives of The Idaho Foodbank’s Nutrition Education Program, Cooking Matters, through program delivery.
-This individual will work under the supervision and guidance of the Nutrition Services Manager, Branch Manager and Program Director.
-The Nutrition Education Specialist is responsible for the implementation and coordination of nutrition education programs and classes intended for the low-income population and the general public.
+The Nutrition Education Specialist is a position designed to support the goals and objectives of The Idaho Foodbank’s Nutrition Education Program, which includes Cooking Matters curriculum, as well as promote nutrition education and interventions with network partners in Southwest Idaho.
+The Nutrition Education Specialist is responsible for the implementation and coordination of nutrition education programs intended for low-income neighbors and the general public.
 Duties and responsibilities are subject to change in order to meet the needs of current and future program demands, fulfilling the immediate and growth needs.
-This position works remotely from home.
+This individual will work under the supervision and guidance of the Nutrition Services Manager and Programs & Partnerships Director.
+This position requires regular in-state travel.

 Principle Duties and Responsibilities:

-- Work with Nutrition Services Manager and other staff to implement a volunteer-based learning program to deliver hands-on cooking and nutrition education to low income community members.
+- Work with Nutrition Services Manager and statewide team members to implement a volunteer-driven program to deliver cooking and nutrition education.

-- Facilitate regional implementation and expansion of Cooking Matters programming (including Cooking Matters at the Store tours) by fostering community partnerships with schools and service agencies.
+- Facilitate regional implementation and expansion of nutrition programming by fostering community partnerships with schools and partner organizations.

-- Respond to agency requests for programming, scheduling class series as appropriate.
+- Respond to partner requests for programming and schedule classes as appropriate.

 - Develop and maintain strategic relationships within the professional community to increase the visibility of the Cooking Matters program and The Idaho Foodbank.